 - Those containing text

 - Those which contained a personal identifier (e.g. name/address)

 - Those considered to be disclosive, such as:

 - Detailed ethnicity

 - o Detailed religion

-- Language spoken at home
+- o Language spoken at home

 - Full interview date

 - Full date of birth

-- Timing variables
+- o Timing variables

-There are no geographical variables in the archived dataset beyond area urban-rural classification, the Scottish index of multiple deprivation summary variable, and a derived variable identifying some of the Scottish Health Board areas.
-Some of these variables may be available on request, including via the UKDS Secure Data Service.
+There are no geographical variables in the archived dataset beyond area urban-rural classification, and the Scottish index of multiple deprivation summary variable.
+Some other geographical variables may be available on request, including via the UKDS Secure Data Service.

-2.8 Missing values conventions
+2.9 Missing values conventions